Afghanistan: Taliban meet with EU, US representatives | DW | 11.10.2021

 The proposed meeting comes after a German delegation met with the Taliban in Doha on Monday for the first time.

-The officials taking part in those talks included German special representative for Afghanistan and Pakistan Jasper Wieck, and Markus Potzel, who serves as Germany's ambassador-designate to Afghanistan.
+The officials taking part in those talks included German special representative for Afghanistan and Pakistan Jasper Wieck, along with Markus Potzel, who serves as Germany's ambassador-designate to Afghanistan.

 Following the discussions, the German delegation said the Taliban government is a "reality."
 The group took over Afghanistan on August 15 as the US and NATO allies withdrew forces from the country.

-A statement from the German Foreign Office regarding the meeting said the delegation focused "on the safe passage for Germans and Afghan citizens for whom Germany has a special responsibility" along with "respect for human and especially women's rights" and security-related issues.
+A statement from the German Foreign Office regarding the meeting said the delegation focused "on the safe passage for Germans and Afghan citizens for whom Germany has a special responsibility," along with "respect for human and especially women's rights," as well as security-related issues.

 The Taliban reportedly told the German delegation that the group is committed to protecting foreign diplomats and humanitarian aid organizations in Afghanistan.